HectorPulido/Evolutionary-Neural-Networks-on-unity-for-bots/README.md

 Twitch Channel<br/>
 https://www.twitch.tv/hector_pulido_<br/>

+## TO DO
+- More examples
+- Cleaner interface to set the fitness

 ## HOW TO USE
 Open it on unity 2018 or greater (sorry about that >-< ), is also recomended to set the scripting runtime version in .Net 4.X, you can make your own envoriment and set the fitness function, but I recomend, to look at the examples.